Bombing of Calcutta

-The bombing of Calcutta was a series of aerial raids carried out by the Imperial Japanese Army Air Force on Calcutta, the former capital of British India.
-The bombing caused significant damages to infrastructure and killed hundreds but failed to achieve its primary goal of significantly disrupting allied supply lines.
+The Bombing of Calcutta were a series of aerial raids carried out by the Imperial Japanese Army Air Force on Calcutta, the former capital of British India, during the Second World War.
+The bombing caused significant damages to infrastructure and killed hundreds, but failed to achieve their primary goal of disrupting Allied supply lines.

 Background

-After the end of rainy season in 1942, the Imperial Japanese Army Air Force became much more active and raided north eastern Assam with the next target of Bombing Calcutta, with the objective of destroying the Calcutta port and delaying the Allied preparations for a counter-offensive.
+After the end of monsoon in 1942, the Imperial Japanese Army Air Force became more active, raiding northeastern Assam.
+The next targeted Calcutta, the former capital of British India and a significant port on the Bay of Bengal.
+Their objective was to destroy Calcutta port and delay Allied preparations for a counter-offensive.
 The 7th Air Brigade had been given the responsibility and they had carried out rehearsals in Malaya in November.
-In late November 1942 the brigade was reinforced by some aircraft of the Imperial Japanese Navy Air Service and, as reconnaissance showed a large concentration of shipping at Calcutta, the Japanese decided to raid the airfields in the Chittagong area at the end of the month to draw the Allied fighters away from Calcutta which was to be attacked on 5 December but the attack was delayed till 20 December.
+In late November 1942 the brigade was reinforced by some aircraft of the Imperial Japanese Navy Air Service and, as reconnaissance showed a large concentration of shipping at Calcutta, the Japanese decided to raid the airfields in the Chittagong area at the end of the month to draw the Allied fighters away from Calcutta which was to be attacked on 5 December, but the attack was delayed till 20 December.

-Bombing
+Air raids

 1942

-On 20 December 1942, aircraft of the Imperial Japanese Army Air Force started bombing the city of Calcutta causing damage to infrastructure and multiple casualties.
-The bombing campaign continued till 24 December.
-The airstrikes on Christmas Eve were mainly targeting the Europeans but failed to do significant damage and human casualties were not significant.
-The target Howrah Bridge wasn't damaged but other parts of the city faced damages.
+On 20 December 1942, aircraft of the Imperial Japanese Army Air Force bombed Calcutta, causing damage to infrastructure and many casualties.
+The bombing campaign continued until 24 December.
+Raids on Christmas Eve mainly targeted Europeans but failed to cause significant damage or casualties.
+The Howrah Bridge was not damaged in the raids.

-Calcutta had good air defence systems which forced the Japanese pilots to fly high to evade the air defence and they raided Calcutta only during the night.
-This bombing affected the industrial area and caused the displacement of 350,000 people.
-United States Army Air Force was also deployed in Calcutta and engaged with the Japanese.
+Calcutta's air defence systems forced the Japanese pilots to fly high and the raids occurred at night.
+The bombing mostly affected the industrial area and displaced 350,000 people.
+The United States Army Air Force was deployed in Calcutta to engage Japanese aircraft.

 1943

-The Royal Air Force bomber squadrons responded to these raids by destroying many Japanese aircraft and a Japanese aircraft carrier.
-By 1943, air defences were strengthened and RADAR guided night fighters were deployed which destroyed several Japanese Mitsubishi Ki-21 and Mitsubishi Ki-46.

-In January 1943, multiple Japanese raids were foiled by Royal Air Force.

-In August 1943, Royal Air Force deployed Spitfires.
+The Royal Air Force (RAF) bomber squadrons responded to these raids by destroying many Japanese aircraft.
+By 1943, air defences were strengthened and Radar-guided night fighters began operations that destroyed several Japanese Mitsubishi Ki-21 and Mitsubishi Ki-46 fighters.
+In January 1943, Japanese raids were foiled by the RAF.
+In August 1943, the RAF used Spitfires for the first time.

-On 5 December 1943, a Japanese bombing on Calcutta's Kidderpore docks caused hundreds of deaths and destruction of several ships and warehouses.
-Japanese aircraft dropped heavy explosives and anti-personnel bombs on the docks during day, without facing any resistance.
+On 5 December 1943, Japanese bombing of Calcutta's Kidderpore docks caused hundreds of deaths and destruction of several ships and warehouses.
+Japanese aircraft dropped high explosive and anti-personnel bombs on the docks during the day, not facing any resistance.
 The docks were devastated.
-Royal Air Force warplanes were deployed but they weren't able to engage.
+RAF aircraft took off but they failed to engage the Japanese bombers.

 1944

-Japanese launched sporadic raids till 1944.
+The Japanese Air Force continued to launch sporadic raids into 1944.

 Aftermath

-In 1944, due to allied advances on multiple fronts, the Japanese aircraft had to be relocated to other areas for providing support and thus the bombing raids over Calcutta stopped.
-In 1945, after the Atomic bombings of Hiroshima and Nagasaki, the war came to an end.
+In 1944, due to allied advances on multiple fronts, the Japanese aircraft had to be relocated to other areas for providing support, and thus, the bombing raids over Calcutta stopped.
+In 1945, with the Atomic bombings of Hiroshima and Nagasaki, the war came to an end.